Spring 2026*** Last day for pot grown tree orders for this season ***

 Granny Smith is a very good pollinator of other apple varieties, making it an excellent choice if you are establishing a small orchard in a warmer area.

-Recommended pollinators for Granny Smith apple trees
+Which pollinators are recommended for Granny Smith apple trees?

 • Pollinator Scrumptious